Layered Plantings for an Extended Season

 Join Amy for an exploration of the dizzying array of plants that humans have, through ingenuity, inspiration, and sheer desperation, contrived to transform into alcohol.
 From the sugar cane that gives us Caribbean rum, to the juniper berries that flavor gin, to the odd and obscure fruits that flavor Italian liqueurs, Amy Stewart takes a most intoxicating perspective on the leaves, bark, seeds, roots, flowers, and fruit imbibed around the world.
 It’s the compelling mixture of history, science, literature and humor that Stewart is known for.

-Not eligible for CEU’s
+Not eligible for CEU’s, recording not available.

 Lessons from the Garden: How the Garden Continues to Teach and Inspire

 Paul Zammit, Niagara College – Environment Division